McCune Audio/Video/Lighting: History

 McCune thrived in the concert market during the early 1970s and 1980s, and even branched out into stage theatre, supplying equipment for East Coast companies like ProMix and Masque Sound, at the same time creating the famed "wall of sound" for the Grateful Dead, and creating touring systems for Jefferson Airplane, CCR and others.

 Employees John Meyer and Bob Cavin created an active speaker system in 1971 known as the JM-3, named for John Meyer.
 This sound equipment was a three-way loudspeaker, tri-amped system that enclosed the power amplifiers and all of the integrated electronics associated with the loudspeakers in an external equipment rack with few or no controls, the settings having all been calibrated at the audio shop.
 The fully horn-loaded system was used on CCR's final tour.
 The amplifier enclosure also included preset crossover filters, limiters and equalization.
 The outside of the amplifier rack was simple: a two-circuit AC power cable connection, XLR connectors for input audio signal, and two 4-pin female twist-lock NEMA L14-30 connectors for carrying the amplified 3-way audio signal to two JM-3 loudspeakers.

-McCune also branched into providing in house audio visual survives in many California hotels, staffing them with equipment and technicians.
-The McCune in house Southern California hotel accounts in the 1980's and 1990's included the Disneyland Hotel, The Queen Mary, The Hyatt Newporter, The Ritz Carlton Laguna Beach, The Sheraton Universal, the Doubletree Orange, and others.
-Bob Cavin was a pioneer in designing and building consoles, and systems designed and fabricated at McCune were being used on Broadway, with touring acts and at Las Vegas show rooms.
+McCune also branched into providing in-house audiovisual services in many California hotels, staffing them with equipment and technicians.
+The McCune in-house Southern California hotel accounts in the 1980s and 1990s included the Disneyland Hotel, the Queen Mary, the Hyatt Newporter, the Ritz Carlton Laguna Beach, the Sheraton Universal, the Doubletree Orange, and others.
+Bob Cavin was a pioneer in designing and building consoles, and systems designed and fabricated at McCune were being used on Broadway, with touring acts and at Las Vegas showrooms.
 Taking these McCune sound systems out to Broadway was Abe Jacob, who was an early and influential sound designer.
 Jacob got his start at McCune touring with Peter, Paul and Mary and several other acts.
 Abe moved to New York and worked on Jesus Christ Superstar, Evita, A Chorus Line, Beatlemania and many other shows using McCune equipment.